crablab/dissertation/reports/final_report/final_report.md

 This section must include a description of how you think that the work involved in your project will help in your future career. -->

+The aim of this research is to investigate existing attendance monitoring solutions and existing academic research into the problem to determine a more optimal solution for Royal Holloway.
+An MVP (Minimum Viable Product) will be built to test assumptions and demonstrate the core ideas of the proposed solution.
+The system will need to be user friendly and satisfy Royal Holloway's requirements whilst also not becoming burdensome on lecturers, students and administrative staff.

 # Introduction

+Royal Holloway keeps track of attendance in lectures both to ensure that students are regularly attending and also to satisfy legal requirements regarding the visas of overseas students [@home_office_uk_government_tier4_2019].
+It is essential that this data is gathered and analysed efficiently and accurately.

+In the past attendance has been tracked using signatures on registers.
+More recently, due to the lack of scalability of this former approach, a system of clickers has been employed [@royal_holloway_department_of_computer_science_department_2018].
+This latter system has proved to be non-optimal and insecure.

 ## Motivation

+The primary motivation is to offer a more secure and convenient system for students.
+The author is well acquainted with both the paper based and clicker systems in use, and the associated merits and pitfalls.
+An improvement in the process not only allows less detractions from the lecture content but, as @universities_uk_student_2019 writes: "Attendance monitoring can also be perceived as unfair and harm international student experience." - a more low key and low effort system reduces the potential for discrimination as a result of the perception of international students imposing rules on domestic students, as a result of their presence.

+@universities_uk_student_2019 continues, "The current system imposes a significant administrative burden on both institutions and the Home Office..." with a survey conducted by Universities UK concluding the the total cost of compliance with Tier 4 rules being £40 million to the UK Higher Education sector [@universities_uk_student_2019].
+A separate study by @ey_challenges_2019 for the Russell Group noted "Attendance monitoring is particularly time consuming across such a large university with many different modes of study.
+Collating the data, analysing it and escalating cases for investigation/explanation has created an industry of work for very little tangible benefit given that HEI students are very low risk of visa abuse.".

+The work therein will develop my skills in using hardware and building production applications with proper software engineering practices.
+I intend to explore my interest in the Bluetooth specification and the hardware elements of the project to provide context to the information security focus.
+As I intend to take a Masters in information security this research is directly relevant to my future goals.

 # Research